mrterranova/pixarClickyGame/README.md

   Pick the level that best suits you!

   You then click on a character to start the game.
 Make sure that you never click a character twice or you will lose and have to start over.
 Your score is recorded in the top right corner along with the Top Score.
-The Top Score changes in realtime if you beat the previous top score.
-There is no back-end attached to this project, so your Top Score is only temporarily saved.
+The top score changes in realtime if you beat the previous top score.
+There is no back-end attached to this project, so your top score is only temporarily saved.

 ## Technology